lathishlathish/LU-Decomposition/README.md

 Program to find the LU Decomposition of a matrix.
 ```
-Developed by: kamalesh sv
+Developed by: DIVAKAR.R
-RegisterNumber: 22001133
+RegisterNumber: 22008432

 import numpy as np
 from scipy.linalg import lu_factor,lu_solve